-Chapter 2: Agricultural, Natural, and Cultural Resources
+Chapter 2: Natural, Agricultural, and Cultural Resources

-Planning must consider the region's landscape and resources that residents interact with.
-This chapter analyzes these characteristics that contribute to the region's identity, well-being, and land use decisions.
+Planning must consider the Region's landscape and resources that residents interact with.
+This chapter analyzes these characteristics that contribute to the Region's identity, well-being, and land use decisions.

-Previous State-wide and Regional Plans and Studies
+Previous Statewide and Regional Plans and Studies

-Land Legacy Report, 2006 This Wisconsin Department of Natural Resources (WDNR) report identifies lands with significant value to the public and recommends their protection using various funding programs.
+Land Legacy Report 2006 This Wisconsin Department of Natural Resources (WDNR) report identifies lands with significant value to the public and recommends their protection using various funding programs.

-NCWRPC Regional Livability Plan, 2015 This former regional plan supports natural resources for enhancing the quality of life and attracting workers to the region, supporting economic development.
+NCWRPC Regional Livability Plan 2015 This former Regional comprehensive plan supports natural resources for enhancing the quality of life and attracting workers to the Region, supporting economic development.

-Recreation Opportunities Analysis (2018) and Statewide Comprehensive Outdoor Recreation Plan (2019) The Wisconsin Department of Natural Resources conducted these planning efforts to ensure high-quality recreation experiences meet the demands of the state's various regions.
+Recreation Opportunities Analysis (2018) and Statewide Comprehensive Outdoor Recreation Plan (2025) The Wisconsin Department of Natural Resources conducted these planning efforts to ensure high-quality recreation experiences meet the demands of the state's various regions.

-The Wisconsin Historic Preservation Plan 2006-2015 This Wisconsin Historical Society administers this strategic plan, which provides goals and objectives for historic preservation in Wisconsin.
+The Wisconsin Historic Preservation Plan 2016-2025 This Wisconsin Historical Society administers this strategic plan, which provides goals and objectives for historic preservation in Wisconsin.